-The School of Exercise Science, Sport and Health has developed a program utilising the Exercise and Sports Science Laboratories, Charles Sturt University in Bathurst, where secondary personal development, health and physical education (PDHPE) students have the opportunity to experience the testing and assessment procedures routinely undertaken in the exercise and sports sciences.
+The School of Exercise Science, Sport and Health has developed a program utilising the Exercise and Sports Science Laboratories on the Bathurst campus, where high school students have the opportunity to experience the testing and assessment procedures routinely undertaken in the exercise and sports sciences.
 Sessions allow for assessment of the major systems including hydrostatic determination of body composition, muscle function, pulmonary capacity, resting cardiac function along with aerobic and anaerobic energy systems.
 The format can be altered to meet the individual needs of groups as well as incorporating tours of the University campus.

 It is stressed that participation in activities at the Exercise and Sports Science Laboratories while encouraged, is voluntary.
 Students are free to withdraw from participation at any time on the basis of personal preference or health concerns.